fullstackhero/blazor-starter-kit/README.md

 - Blazor WebAssembly 5.0 - ASP.NET Core Hosted Model
 - [Entity Framework Core 5.0](https://docs.microsoft.com/en-us/ef/core/)

-# Upcoming Features For BlazorHero v2.0
+# New Features of BlazorHero v2.0

 - [x] Play Notification Tone when a new Chat Message is received.
 - [x] Auto Scroll to Last Message when a new Chat Message is received.